harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-signalfx.md

 ## Add Verify Step

-To add a Verify step to your pipeline, use one of the following methods:
+To add a Verify step to your pipeline, use one of the methods below.

-### While building a deployment stage
+### Add a Verify step while building a deployment stage

 If you're building a deployment stage and currently on the **Execution Strategies** page:

 1. Select the **Enable Verification** option.

    The Verify step gets added to the pipeline.

 2. Select the **Verify** step.

    The Verify settings page appears.

-### To an existing deployment stage
+### Add a Verify step to an existing deployment stage

 If you already have a deployment stage:

 1. Select the stage where you want to add the Verify step.

 2. On the stage settings pane, select the **Execution** tab.
 3. On the pipeline, hover over where you want the Verify step, select the + icon, and then choose **Add Step**.

    The Step Library page appears.
 You can add a step at various points in the pipeline such as the beginning, end, in between existing steps, or below an existing step.
 Simply choose the location where you want to add the step and follow the prompts to add it.

 4. In the **Continuous Verification** section, select **Verify**.

    The Verify settings page appears.

 ## Define name and time out information

 1. In **Name**, enter a name for the Verification step.

 2. In **Timeout**, enter a timeout value for the step.
 Harness uses this information to time out the verification.
 Use the following syntax to define timeout:
    - **w** for weeks.
 For example, to define one week, enter 1w.
    - **d** for days.
 For example, to define 7 days, enter 7d.